OpeOnikute/opeonikute.github.io/posts/gradient-descent-latency-forecasting.md

 The notebook uses rows from a microservices bottleneck-detection style dataset.
 We get an aggregate of **CPU**, **network RX/TX**, and **latency**.
 The broad aim is capacity planning — if CPU and traffic are increasing on a smooth trend, can we translate that combination of load into an expected latency?

-That idea only works if the relationship between load and latency stays **roughly linear**.
+That idea only works if the relationship between load and latency stays roughly linear.
 In the exammples we picked (only those where CPU and network rise over time while latency stays low, then jumps when saturation shows up), the plots make the limitation obvious: **latency stops behaving linearly once the system saturates**.

 ## Combining two linear models for the prediction

-In the notebook, we built **two linear models** and chained them.
+In the notebook, we built two linear models and chained them.

 | Model | Inputs | Target | Role |
 | --- | --- | --- | --- |